kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/pod_commands.md

 Mon Mar 11 12:22:41 UTC 2019
 ```

+In this demo we use an image with an shortlived workload.
+However you can use this approach to replace a ongoing workload with another ongoing workload.

+## Other workloads
 There could be times when you want to run commands/scripts in addition to the docker image's backed in CMD/Entrypoint, rather than over-riding it.
 Luckily there are other ways to inject commands/shellscripts into pods, using [Poststart/PreStop](https://kubernetes.io/docs/tasks/configure-pod-container/attach-handler-lifecycle-event/) hooks.
 We'll cover them later.

+You can also run non-primary containers with shortlived workloads using `pod.spec.initContainers`, which will cover later.